reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 - PUBG Mobile (no support for this)

 ## Requirements
-- Android 9 until 12
+- Android 9 and up
 - Magisk installed

 ## Installation Guide